sketchplatform/sketchplatform.github.io/previousworks.md

 - **[Mobile Health Sensing App](http://www.vincentylee.com/projects/mobile_health_sensing_app)** - An android app that involves the integration of step detection, activity recognition, text-to-speech, and heart rate monitoring.

-- **[Paca Pace](http://www.vincentylee.com/projects/artworks/paca_pace)** - An android app that involves the integration of RPM detection for cycling cadence.
+- **[Paca Pace](http://www.vincentylee.com/projects/paca_pace)** - An android app that involves the integration of RPM detection for cycling cadence.
 This is a personal project that I made with a partner, we took inspiration from the mobile health sensing app.

-- **[Stack$](http://www.vincentylee.com/projects/stack$)** - Web application for financial savings using bootstrap, node.js, and react.js.
-Honestly, the design and interactivity fell flat.

 ## Honors